iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

 # Drawbacks

-1. We can't have an address that will ever hold less than 1 MI.
-It will be a bit hard on testnet faucets but still workable.
+- There can no longer be addresses holding less than 1 Mi.
-2. A service receiving micropayments may fail receiving them if it didn't consolidate dust outputs or raised the deposit for the address.
+- A service receiving micropayments may fail receiving them, if it did not consolidate dust outputs or raised the deposit for the receiving address.

 # Rationale and alternatives

-Other solutions that were discussed:
+There are potential alternatives to introducing dust deposits:

-*Burning Dust* - allow dust to live for a limited amount of time on the ledger before removing it from total supply.
+- *Burning dust*: Allow dust outputs to exists only for a limited amount of time in the ledger.
+After this, they are removed completely and the associated funds are invalidated.

-*Sweeping dust into merkle tree* - Instead of storing all of the dust in the UTXO set, some nodes can accumulate the dust outputs to a merkle tree root.
-When the dust is spent, those nodes will require a merkle proof of inclusion.
+- *Sweeping dust into Merkle trees*: Instead of burning dust outputs after some time, they are instead compressed into a Merkle tree and only the tree root is kept.
+In order to spend one of these compressed outputs, the corresponding Merkle audit path needs to be supplied in addition to a regular signature.

-The first solution has some attack vectors that may burn dust that a user may have wanted to consolidate.
-Also solutions changing the supply can be quite controversial.
+The first option can cause issues, when dust outputs were burned before users could consolidate them.
+Also, changing the supply can be controversial.

-The second solution, besides being more complicated, will relief the problem from one class of nodes but not all nodes.
+The second option is much more complicated as it introduces a completely new unlock mechanisms and requires the nodes to store the Merkle tree roots indefinitely.

 # Unresolved questions

-- An attacker may try to fill an address with dust to fill the total cap allowed and block honest senders that want to pay the service.
-The service can protect by simply consolidating the attacker dust and collecting it for profit.
-The problem is that if the cost of doing PoW too often may exceed the bad dust profit.
+- An attacker can send microtransactions to an address with a `SigLockedDustAllowanceOutput` in order to fill the allowed threshold and block honest senders of microtransactions.
+The owner of the address can mitigate this by simply consolidating the attacker's dust and collecting it for profit.
+The problem is that the cost of doing PoW too often may exceed the profit made by collecting dust.
 Perhaps it is a good idea to limit "tiny" (1 i) dust outputs more than larger dust outputs?
 In the original discussion each dust class was supposed to be capped to a certain fixed amount.
-Perhaps we should give weights to different dust classes?
+But perhaps we should give weights to different dust classes.
 So "tiny" dust will weigh more and fill the cap more quickly than larger dust?

 - Total cap per address so db key won't be polluted... should this be part of the RFC?
 This also depends on how key-value dbs will behave at the implementation level.
 RocksDb for example can configured to handle this well.